Ari2123/cse15l-lab-reports/labreport1.md

 Now we will optimize this process for our personal convenience.
 I personally did this by the command scp WhereAmI.java cs15lwi22aqi@ieng6.ucsd.edu; ssh cs15lwi22aqi@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI".
 For this step my password was being denied again which is why there is no screenshot.

+It took me only 2 keystrokes--the up key and the enter key--to do this.
+Meaning a lot of time was saved, it only took about 1 second to do this.

 Here is the HTML link to my lab report 1:

 [HTML link to lab report 1](https://ari2123.github.io/cse15l-lab-reports/labreport1.html)